xzeion/trackpack/README.md

 ```
 NOTE:
 * you can not add any more stops to a package once its delivery status is set to true.
-* the finall arrival time from the history suffices as the time of delivery. no need to duplicate the data.
+* the final arrival time from the history suffices as the time of delivery. no need to duplicate the data.

 <!-- ROADMAP -->
 ## Future Improvements
 * If lat lon is off by even a single decimal point the locations could be duplicated.
-* if lat lon is off by even a single decimal point the package wont be marked as delivered.
+* if lat lon is off by even a single decimal point the package won't be marked as delivered.
 * there is no attention given to preventing the duplication of packages.
-* no authorizaion of any kind.
+* no authorization of any kind.
 * Class based views are a bit of a mess and could use cleanup.
 * add a data generator to create a few dummy packages.
 * pull database credentials from a credential store.